dipdup-io/dipdup/docs/indexes/big_map.md

 When the `skip_history` field is set to `once`, DipDup will skip historical changes only on initial sync and switch to regular indexing afterward.
 When the value is `always`, DipDup will fetch all big map keys on every restart.
 Preferrable mode depends on your workload.

-All big map diffs DipDup passes to handlers during fast sync have the `action` field set to `BigMapAction.ADD_KEY`.
+All big map diffs DipDup passes to handlers during fast sync have the `action` field set to `TzktBigMapAction.ADD_KEY`.
 Remember that DipDup fetches all keys in this mode, including ones removed from the big map.
-You can filter them out later by `BigMapDiff.data.active` field if needed.
+You can filter them out later by `TzktBigMapDiff.data.active` field if needed.